To learn more about the process for course registration for Winter 2016, be sure to review all of the information below carefully!

 - Important Rules and Policies: What You Need to Know

-Course registration will open in Tuesday June 2, 2015 at 8:00am.
-The University catalog and schedule of classes for Summer & Fall 2015 is available starting March 2.
+General registration will open November 23-25, and the University catalog and schedule of classes for Winter 2016 will be available starting October 19.
 Be sure to review the schedule and the information below before registration opens.

-Q. What core will I be taking in Summer 2015?
+Q. What core will I be taking in Winter 2016?

-A. In Fall 2015, MM students take Strategy 557 and TO 557 in Fall A and BE 557 and MO 557 in Fall B (see Core Requirements).
+A. In Winter 2016, MM students take BL 557, BCOM 557, TO 558 in Winter A and Strategy 558 and ACC 558 in Winter B (see Core Requirements).
 Core must be taken in the assigned term, and therefore cannot be dropped.

 Q. How many classes should I plan to take in addition to my core?

-A. To meet MM degree requirements, students must complete 30.75 credits: 24.75 credits of core courses and 6.0 credits of approved electives.
-MM students will take 7.25 credits of core in Summer 2015 and 9.0 credits of core during Fall 2015 (see Core Requirements below).
-During Fall 2015 term, you may sign up for elective credits.
-Many students plan to take a 3-credit elective course during the Fall semester and a 3-credit elective during the Winter semester.
+A. To receive the MM degree, students must complete 30.75 credits: 24.75 credits of core courses and 6.0 credits of approved electives.
+MM students will take 9.0 credits of core in Winter 2016 (see Core Requirements below) and will have completed 15.75 credits between Summer and Fall terms.
+During Winter term, sign up for as many remaining elective credits as you need (up to 6.0 credits); if you took a 3-credit elective course during Fall semester, you need one 3-credit elective during Winter semester.

 Q. What electives or other classes can I take?